thorntail/thorntail-examples/security/keycloak/README.md

 curl -H "Authorization: bearer $TOKEN" localhost:8080/secured
 ```

-You'll get the response which contains `This is Secured Resource`.
+You'll get the response which contains `Hi user1, this is Secured Resource`.